 Risks & Complications of Breast Reduction

-During your consultation I will discuss with you all the potential complications that could occur after breast reduction surgery..Recognised risks are:
+During your consultation, I will discuss with you all the potential complications that could occur after breast reduction surgery.Recognized risks are:

 - Skin necrosis or delayed healing of the wounds.
 This occurs due to inadequate blood supply to edges of the skin.
 Previous history of smoking, diabetes and radiotherapy to the breast are recognised risk factors.
 This complication is usually treated conservatively with antibiotics and regular dressing until the wound heals.

 - Infection is also a rare complication and usually associates with skin necrosis.
 It is treated with a course of antibiotics